eliot-geek/Profession-CSharp-Developer/09. Bonus Network Operations/9. Projects/OpenWeatherMap/README.md

+# Open Weather Map

+## Instructions

-## Task: The task involves creating a C# program that retrieves weather information from the OpenWeatherMap API and displays the temperature in Celsius for a specified location.
+The task involves creating a C# program that retrieves weather information from the OpenWeatherMap API and displays the temperature in Celsius for a specified location.

 The program should also be able to handle potential errors gracefully.
 Here are the main components of the task: